Basic Pool Chemistry 101

 These chemical packages are more expensive than traditional chlorine-compatible chemicals, and they come in liquid form.

-Silver and copper minerals are introduced to the water by an ionizer that resembles a chlorinator.
+Silver and copper minerals are introduced to the water by an mineral system that resembles a chlorinator.
 These minerals work to sanitize the water, but they are much slower than chlorine.

 A mineral system is NOT a complete chlorine alternative as chlorine is still required – but only a small amount as backup.

-When a chlorine particle attacks and kills bacteria, or other organic material in your water, it forms a chloramine, which is chlorine that doesn’t kill anymore.
-This particle just floats around in your water until it can be oxidized and broken apart.
+When a chlorine particle attacks and kills bacteria, or other organic material in your water, it is read as combined chlorine.
+This just floats around in your water until it can be oxidized and broken apart.

-In order to oxidize these chloramines, you must “shock” the water by adding enough chlorine - or non-chlorine shock including Potassium Monopersulfate - to reach breakpoint oxidation.
+In order to oxidize, you must “shock” the water by adding enough chlorine – or non-chlorine shock including Potassium Monopersulfate – to reach breakpoint oxidation.

 What is Breakpoint Oxidation?